poweredbyniks/SQL-interview-questions/README.md

 Table1-

-CREATE TABLE Table1	(	ID INT, Name VARCHAR(20)	)
+CREATE TABLE Table1(ID INT, Name VARCHAR(20))

 Table2-

-CREATE TABLE Table2	(	ID INT, Name VARCHAR(30)	)
+CREATE TABLE Table2(ID INT, Name VARCHAR(30))

 Table3-

-CREATE TABLE Table3	(	ID INT, Name VARCHAR(40)	)
+CREATE TABLE Table3(ID INT, Name VARCHAR(40))

 ###  What are different types of joins in SQL Server?
 Joins are useful for bringing data together from different tables based on their database relations.
 First we will see how the join operates between tables.
 Then we will explore the Order of Execution when both a join and a where condition exist.
 Finally we will move our exploration to the importance of the Join order.

 A Join condition defines a way two tables are related in a query by:

-•	Specifying the column to be used for the Join from each table.
+•Specifying the column to be used for the Join from each table.
 In joining foreign keys in a table and its associated key in the other table.

-•	To use the logical operator in comparing values from the columns.
+•To use the logical operator in comparing values from the columns.

 There are three type of joins available based on the way we join columns of two different tables.

-1. Full Join
+1.Full Join

-2. Inner Join
+2.Inner Join

-3. Left outer Join
+3.Left outer Join

-4. Right outer Join
+4.Right outer Join

 Full Join - A full join is somewhat different from the Cartesian product.
 A Cartesian product will get all the possible row combinations of the two joining tables.
 A Full Join takes the matching columns plus all table rows from the left table that does not match the right and all table rows in the right that does not match the left.
 It applies null for unmatched rows on the other end when doing so.
 The following example shows the full join between Table_A and Table_C